gregwalters/cat_feeder/README.md

 * Allows you to do ad-hoc feedings at the press of a button
 * Has a menu system built-in that allows for the adjustment of previously mentioned settings and setting the clock
 * Has an RTC clock that will keep the time between power cycles
-* Stores settings in EEPROM for persistance between reboots
+* Stores settings in EEPROM for persistence between reboots
 * Turns off the LCD backlight after a period of inactivity
 * Cycles through LCD background colors when the backlight is on in hopes a random dance party will break out